selflash/ofxSelflash/README.md

 --------

 ofxSelflash is an addon that allows you to write code like AS3 on openFrameworks.
+The operation has been confirmed on oepnFrameworks 0.9.8 on macOS Sierra and Windows10.

 + A "fl2d" package is classes in imitation of ActionScript3.0.
 + A "fl3d" package is classes in imitation of PaperVision3D.